kumahq/kuma/docs/madr/decisions/020-kds-redesign.md

 ### Handshake

-We do not need a handshake because we can always ensure that global control-plane runs in the newest version.
+It's not possible for the zone CP to be newer than global CP.
+This is because we can always guarantee that it's the newest.
+There is an information in docs about upgrade path that mentions order of upgrades.

 ### Multitenant